modern-sapien/project-prometheus/NOTE.md

             console.log(chosen)         << this would make it so the request appears in our CLI.

             res.end();  });

+    RESTFUL API STANDARDS
+    KEEP API restful by not changing the url too much

+    GET /todos              Get todos
+    GET /todos/1            Get todo with id of 1
+    POST /todos             Add a todo
+    PUT /todos/1            Update todo with ID of 1 DELETE /todos/1         Delete todo with ID of 1

 ## Heroku
     Video 10.1 Express Mini Project & MySql 3/10